 After injuring her foot and ankle while running, Elissa decided to get her exercise fix through yoga while she recovered from her injury.
 As her practice grew, so too did her understanding that yoga was healing her heart as much as it was healing her body.
 Since she began teaching in 2012, she has since earned her 500-hour certification and has been blessed with the opportunity to work with world-renowned teachers such as Jason Crandell and Janet Stone.
 Elissa’s experience teaching and participating in retreats, workshops, classes and trainings in the US and abroad has given her the unique ability to infuse her challenging Vinyasa flow classes with a wide variety of interdisciplinary wisdom, ranging anywhere from the classic roots of Ashtanga to the playful principles of AcroYoga.

 Yoga has an incredible way of impacting and transforming a person’s life.
 Music has this same ability.
-My classes include music, either recorded or DJ’d live in every class.
-My intention is for the music to bring something new out in each pose and for each pose to bring something new out in the music.
-My class will bring out lots of emotions, sometimes fun and energetic and other times intense and emotional.
+Bekah’s classes include music, either recorded or DJ’d live in every class.
+Her intention is for the music to bring something new out in each pose and for each pose to bring something new out in the music.
+Her class will bring out lots of emotions, sometimes fun and energetic and other times intense and emotional.
 The quickest way to move through anything is by getting on your mat and moving your body.

 Bekah is a passionate animal lover and an active rock climber.
-She finished her 200hr training with YogaWorks and recently completed her 500hr mentorship with Abby Tucker.
-See Sarah’s schedule here!
+She finished her 200hr training with YogaWorks and recently her 500hr mentorship with Abby Tucker.

 Bridget first discovered yoga as a field hockey player to help relieve tight muscles and to calm her active mind.
 After moving to the Central Coast, her practice began to grow, as she discovered not just the physical healing benefits of yoga, but the mental clarity and inner spirituality behind asana.
 In 2014, Bridget dove into studying yoga and acquired her 200-hour teacher training certification in San Luis Obispo with Jenn Bobbit.
 As an extremely active and energetic being, yoga serves as way for her to slow down and to find a deep sense of self-awareness.
 Yoga has been an essential tool in her self-discovery process and she truly believe that through cultivating awareness of the body and the breath, we develop a deeper connection with our true selves.
 The intimate connection she has developed with her yoga practice is what brings her back to her mat and fires her passion to share the power and joy of yoga with others.